Skip to main content

 Make the worker take in a parameter of a GeoJSON file that acts as the bounding box, instead of using the hard-coded bounding box.

-When the AI is done, you can proceed to test using the “latest” version of the worker in your GIS plugin.
+When the AI is done, run geoengine test again and then test the “latest” version of the worker in your GIS plugin.
 Once you are happy with it, feel free to follow these steps to push the next version to the cloud.

 Remember to bump the version number before your next geoengine apply!